marcosasn/tst-iqcheck/README.md

 **2 Warning(s)**

-### Code
-- There are few lines on program header.
-### Style
+### Identifiers names
-- 2:1: E265 block comment should start with '# '
+- *x* Does not appear to be a suitable name.
+You should use words from the programming assignment description.
+- *y* Does not appear to be a suitable name.
+You should use words from the programming assignment description.
 ```
-In this sample execution there is a code warning and a style warning.
+In this sample execution, there are two identifiers name warnings.

-The code warning suggests to add more lines to the program's header.

-The style warning points a problem in line 2, column 1 (*[line]:[column]*).
+The identifiers name warnings suggest renaming the identifiers "x" and "y" because they appear not to be suitable names.

 ## Dependencies

 This script is used as a TST custom command.
-TST must be installed in order to QCHECK work properly.
+TST must be installed in order to IQCHECK work properly.
-QCHECK also depends on:
+IQCHECK also depends on:
  - radon
- - nltk
+ - NLTK
  - cc
  - pycodestyle

-Radon (https://pypi.python.org/pypi/radon) and Nltk (https://pypi.python.org/pypi/nltk) must be installed in your environment.
-Cc and Pycodestyle will be downloaded from public repositories during QCHECK installation.
+Radon (https://pypi.python.org/pypi/radon) and NLTK (https://pypi.python.org/pypi/nltk) must be installed in your environment.
+Cc and Pycodestyle will be downloaded from public repositories during IQCHECK installation.

 ## Installation

-QCHECK must be installed using the command below.
+IQCHECK must be installed using the command below.
 It uses an existing TST configured environment.

 ### Latest release

 To install the latest stable release, run the following command.

-$ bash -c "$(curl -q -sSL http://bit.ly/qicheck-install)"
+$ bash -c "$(curl -q -sSL http://bit.ly/iqcheck-install)"

 ### Development pre-release